 10. Heart Leaf Philodendron (Philondendron)

 This plant is poisonous, but amazing at cleaning the air.
 It requires little light or water and has few pest problems.
-Too much light will burn the leaves.
+But, too much light will burn the leaves.